codesharedot/quantum-resistant-ledger-price/README.md

-# 1irstcoin price
+# agavecoin price

-Gets the 1irstcoin price with Python (from JSON).
+Gets the agavecoin price with Python (from JSON).

 https://pythonbasics.org